michaeljclark/musvg/README.md

-later, in a synchronization or compression protocol, a context model using a priori state can form a patch delta to a specific instance of some duplicate entry using the minimum colliding prefix of the node's topological hash.
+later, in a synchronization or compression protocol, a context model using a priori state can form a patch delta to a specific instance of some duplicate entry using the minimum colliding prefix of the node's hash.

 example succinct minimum collision-free hash prefixes for the three nodes: